gabors-data-analysis/gabors-data-analysis.github.io/_pages/howto-python.md

     Go to the `da_case_studies` folder to create a virtual environment and install packages by running the following code in your terminal/PowerShell:

     ```
-    pipenv install
+    pipenv install --ignore-pipfile
     ```

-    This installs the required Python version and packages stored in the Pipfile.lock.
+    This installs the required Python version and packages stored in the `Pipfile.lock`.

 3. **Run Jupyter Notebook**